UVicFormulaMotorsport/test/README.md

 	% git push origin <branch name>

 ###Make a Text File:
-using vim or a text editor, create a file of your choice
+Using vim or another text editor, create a file of your choice.

 ###Add File to git and Commit:
 #####Add file to Git: